-Kevin Volpp is a co-director of the Penn Medicine Center for Health Care Innovation, the founding director of the Center for Health Incentives and Behavioral Economics at the Leonard Davis Institute of Health Economics (LDI CHIBE), director of the NIH-funded Penn CMU Roybal P30 Center in Behavioral Economics and Health, a professor of medicine at the Perelman School of Medicine, and a professor of health care Management at the Wharton School.
+Kevin Volpp is a co-director of the Penn Medicine Center for Health Care Innovation; founding director of the Center for Health Incentives and Behavioral Economics at the Leonard Davis Institute (CHIBE), director of the Penn CDC Prevention Research Center (with Karen Glanz), Division Chief of Health Policy for the Department of Medical Ethics and Health Policy, and the Janet and John Haas President’s Distinguished Professor of Medicine and Medical Ethics and Health Policy at the Perelman School of Medicine and of Health Care Management at the Wharton School.
 He is also a core faculty member of the Center for Health Equity Research and Promotion (CHERP) and a board-certified practicing physician at the Philadelphia VA Medical Center.

-Kevin’s work has been recognized by the John Thompson Prize from the Association of University Programs in Health Administration; the Presidential Early Career Award for Scientists and Engineers (PECASE), an award presented at the White House as the highest honor given by the U.S. government to early career scientists; the Outstanding Junior Investigator of the Year Award from the Society of General Internal Medicine; the Alice S. Hersh New Investigator Award from AcademyHealth; Time Magazine’s 2009 A-Z “Advances in Health” list for work on Incentives – letter “I”; and was cited for the most outstanding research paper of the year in 2010 from the Society of General Internal Medicine.
+Kevin’s work has been recognized by career achievement awards from NIH for social and behavioral sciences research (the Matilda White Riley Award) and from the Association for Clinical and Translational Science (ACTS) Distinguished Investigator Award for Translation from Clinical Use into Public Benefit and Policy.
+He is also a previous winner of the John Thompson Prize from the Association of University Programs in Health Administration; the Presidential Early Career Award for Scientists and Engineers (PECASE), an award presented at the White House as the highest honor given by the U.S. government to early career scientists; the Outstanding Junior Investigator of the Year Award from the Society of General Internal Medicine; the Alice S. Hersh New Investigator Award from AcademyHealth; Time Magazine’s 2009 A-Z “Advances in Health” list for work on Incentives – letter “I”; and most outstanding research paper of the year awards from multiple societies including the Society of General Internal Medicine and AcademyHealth.

-Kevin is an elected member of several honorary societies including the Institute of Medicine, National Academy of Sciences (IOM); the Association of American Physicians (AAP), and the American Society of Clinical Investigation (ASCI).
-He has also served as an advisor to a number of organizations including the Veterans Administration, the Accreditation Council of Graduate Medical Education (ACGME), the National Institutes of Health, CVS Caremark, Ascension Health, and Mckinsey and is a member of the editorial board of the Annals of Internal Medicine.
+Kevin is an elected member of several honorary societies including the National Academy of Medicine of the National Academy of Sciences; the Association of American Physicians (AAP), and the American Society of Clinical Investigation (ASCI).
+He is the Theme Leader on Consumer Engagement for the NEJM Catalyst and a member of the NEJM Catalyst Leadership Board.
+He has also served as an advisor to a number of private and public sector organizations.